-Professor, Biodesign Center for Immunotherapy, Vaccines and Virotherapy
+Faculty Member, Biodesign Center for Immunotherapy, Vaccines and Virotherapy

-Director, School of Life Sciences
+Professor, School of Life Sciences

-Jacobs is one of the world’s foremost experts on a poxvirus called vaccinia, a cousin of the smallpox virus.
+Bertram Jacobs is one of the world’s foremost experts on a poxvirus called vaccinia, a cousin of the smallpox virus.
 He has genetically engineered vaccinia as a vehicle against a number of infectious agents, bioterrorism threats, cancer, and other viruses, including HIV.

 As part of ASU’s Biodesign Institute, Jacobs' research is focused on developing a vaccine for HIV — one that prevents infection or extends the lives of HIV patients.
 Jacobs also leads a group of students every summer to sub-Saharan Africa to teach AIDS prevention to the international community.